vargovargo/professional/vargoTEDx.md

 The spike in the urban population coincides with a couple other important trends that I am interested in from an environmental and health perspective.
 You may be familiar with climate change’s infamous hockey stick graph.
 It depicts atmospheric concentrations of green house gases and shows the massive impact that human use of fossil fuels is having.
 Recent growth parallels global environmental issues, and the scariest part is that the next century is forecast to be the most urban yet.
 It took us 100 centuries to reach 3.5 billion now and we’re expected add 5 billion in the next 100 years (century).

-It would be easy to look at the two and to think urban living is the source of our global environmental problems, but it doesn’t have to be.
-I believe that being mindful of our urban nature can actually be the key to helping us solve some of the problems we face.

 As we talk today about designing change, it’s important to know that all of the development that has taken place from Mesopotamia til now will be equaled by urban development in the next 50 years.
 That means not only new cities, but rebuilding the places we already have.

 With that much construction and place making yet to happen, decisions around and in urban places do not have to lead us to collapse.
 They can be take us in a completely different direction.